TowardtheStars/Python-NBT/README.md

 If you want to import NBT from a json object, you can use `nbt.from_json(json_obj)` to do so.
 This function will return an NBT object.
 And its parameter must be as same format as what `NBTTagBase.json_obj(full_json=True)` exports.

-**Note:** Unable to import json format into NBT now, this feature is under developing
+**Note:** Unable to import json format into NBT now, this feature is under developing.

 ## Future features